Understanding State Threats

 The widening use of state threats as a tool of statecraft beyond ‘usual suspects’ such as Russia and Iran, and the risk of ‘state threats proliferation.’

-It is hoped that results from this research will form a foundation for policy discussions on models of effective policy response.
+It is hoped that results from this research will form a foundation for policy discussions on models of effective policy responses.
 The project’s research paper is expected in the Spring of 2024.

 PUBLICATIONS